 This tuning doesn't require any specialist microtonal equipment, so you can dive right in and hear what it sounds like.
 You'll need a MIDI keyboard, a cable to plug it into your computer, and a soft synth that supports full-keyboard tuning tables.
 If you don't have a MIDI keyboard, well, there's not much that you can do right now, but at least you can read about the cool things you'll be able to do when you get one.
 A new keyboard is very likely to be USB compatible, so you can plug it straight in.
 Otherwise, you probably want a MIDI DIN to USB cable, and music shops will have them and you can probably find one online.
 If you're not sure about the soft synth, have a look at ZynAddSubFX.

 To apply the tuning, download the scala file or a variant giving pure octaves.
-You might notice that I call this "cassava" as a mispronounced abbreviation of "cassandra fourth".
+I call this "cassava" as a mispronounced abbreviation of "cassandra fourth".
+This in turn involves a misreading of "Cassandra temperament" which should really be called "Andromeda".
 Your synthesizer will hopefully be able to load this file.
 You can also get a ZynAddSubFX tuning file with the reference pitch consistent with this page.

 Get everything set up and you can marvel at the strange sounds you've twisted your keyboard into producing and how stupidly difficult you've made it to play normal tunes.
 You might be able to find some exciting microtonal tunes that you've never heard before.
 You can certainly look for exciting chords as well, but there are a lot to search through, so it's good to have some theory to guide you.
 So I'll carry on writing about it.